Office 365, Email, Exchange, Distribution Groups, What information is needed to request a mail-enabled Exchange Distribution group

 The only group scope that Exchange can mail enable is Universal.
 Exchange can mail enable a Universal Security or Universal Distribution group type.

 A Universal Security group can be mail enabled AND used for permissions.
 A Universal Distribution group can only be mail enabled, it cannot be used for permissions.
-So CITES asks for new groups to be created as Universal Security groups since that option offers the most flexibility.
+So Tech Services asks for new groups to be created as Universal Security groups since that option offers the most flexibility.

 Distribution groups vs. mailing lists